Foundation Partner Named Scholarships

 AGL operates the country’s largest electricity generation portfolio and is the largest ASX-listed investor in renewable energy.
 It is committed to LGBTIQ+ inclusion.

-AGL announced its multi-year support for The Pinnacle Foundation in 2019.
-The AGL Scholarship is awarded to a student from the La Trobe Valley region of Victoria.
+AGL announced its multi-year support of The Pinnacle Foundation in 2019.
+The AGL Scholarship is open to all scholarship applicants.

 Allens is a leading international law firm with a long and proud heritage of shaping the future for its clients, people and the communities in which the firm works.